-A multicast MAC address is the MAC address of a member of a multicast group.
-A static multicast address is a multicast MAC address that has been manually entered in the multicast table.
-Static multicast addresses do not age out.
-Static multicast forwarding allows you (the administrator) to forward multicast frames to a member without the member having to join the group first.
+Note: Static (manual) multicast forwarding allows you (the administrator) to forward multicast frames to a member without the member having to join the group first.

-If a multicast group has no members, then the switch will either flood the multicast frames to all ports or drop them.
-Figure 100 on page 132 shows such unknown multicast frames flooded to all ports.
+If a multicast group has no members, then the Switch cannot forward to specific ports unless you configure static (manual) multicast entries.
+The Switch will either flood the multicast frames to all ports (default) or drop them.
+Figure 101 on page 137 shows such unknown multicast frames flooded to all ports.
 With static multicast forwarding, you can forward these multicasts to ports within a VLAN group.
-Figure 101 on page 133 shows frames being forwarded to devices connected to port 3.
-Figure 102 on page 133 shows frames being forwarded to ports 2 and 3 within VLAN group 4.

-Figure 100 No Static Multicast Forwarding
+Figure 101 No Multicast Forwarding

-11.2 Configure Static Multicast Forwarding
+11.2 Static Multicast Forwarding Configuration